nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_fem.rst

 nRF21540 EK
 -----------

-The nRF21540 EK (Evaluation Kit) is an RF front-end module (FEM) for Bluetooth Low Energy, Bluetooth mesh, 2.4 GHz proprietary, Thread, and Zigbee range extension.
+The nRF21540 EK (Evaluation Kit) is an RF front-end module (FEM) for Bluetooth Low Energy, Bluetooth Mesh, 2.4 GHz proprietary, Thread, and Zigbee range extension.
 When combined with an nRF52 or nRF53 Series SoC, the nRF21540 RF FEM’s +21 dBm TX output power and 13 dB RX gain ensure a superior link budget for up to 16x range extension.

 Overview